Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 I first learned about the emergency U-turn as a safety measure by Certified Applied Animal Behaviorist and author Patricia McConnell.
 Ever since, I have found this very useful and it has become an important method I use when I am assigned cases of reactive dogs.

 The Use of the Emergency U-Turn for Dogs

 When is an emergency turn useful?
 And what does it consist of?
 If you own a reactive dog, you may know how quickly Rover may go from 0 to 100 in seconds.

-He may be fine one moment, but then suddenly a guy on a skateboard is coming your way, and within seconds as you are about to tighten the leash, your dog turns into a barking and snarling machine.
-Your thinking about what to do wasn't fast enough and Rover acted faster than you.
+He may be fine one moment, but then suddenly a guy on a skateboard is coming your way and within seconds, as you are about to tighten the leash, your dog turns into a barking and snarling machine.
+You didn't think fast enough about what to do and Rover acted faster than you.

 The Bad News First

 Well, the bad news is that there are really no fast ways to change your dog's opinion about these triggers and magically transform your dog into Mr. Friendly guy overnight.

 In order to tackle this problem head-on, you will need to work on changing your dog's emotional response towards triggers using systematic desensitization and counterconditioning, and perhaps work on more specific programs such as: